Passive cell body plays active roles in microalgal swimming via nonreciprocal interactions: Conclusion

 \section{Conclusion}

 We modeled the swimming dynamics of \textit{C. reinhardtii} using numerical simulations based on a boundary element method and experimentally measured flagellar waveform.
 We find that the swimming performance is significantly enhanced by the body-flagella HIs.
 As the cell body size increases, an optimal body size for swimming appears due to the competition between enhanced body-flagella HIs and increased viscous drag on the cell body.
 The measured average body size of \textit{C. reinhardtii} is close to the computed optimal value that maximizes the swimming efficiency.
-Using the three-sphere model, we demonstrate that the body-flagella HIs are effectively nonreciprocal: the body affects the flagella more strongly than vice versa during the power stroke, while the reverse holds during the recovery stroke.
+Using the three-sphere model, we demonstrate that the body-flagella HIs are effectively non-reciprocal: the body affects the flagella more strongly than vice versa during the power stroke, while the reverse holds during the recovery stroke.
 As a result, the forward speed is larger than that without HIs during the power stroke, and the backward speed is smaller during the recovery stroke.

-Our results suggest a hydrodynamic interpretation for the characteristic body size of microalgae and may inform laboratory designs of biohybrid microrobots~\citep{Zhang2024}.
+Our results provide a hydrodynamic interpretation for the characteristic body size of microalgae.
+The existence of an optimal cell body size also suggests that the relation between the swimming performance and cargo size may be non-monotonic for certain swimmers composed of multiple interacting components, such as the three-sphere swimmer which moves through sequential changes in the linear separations between the spheres~\citep{Nasouri2019}.
+This optimality could inform laboratory designs of biohybrid microrobots~\citep{Zhang2024}.

-Nonreciprocity generally emerges in interactions mediated by velocity fields.
-Another example of nonreciprocal HIs is found in dense cilia arrays~\citep{Hickey2023}.
+Non-reciprocity generally emerges in interactions mediated by velocity fields.
+Another example of non-reciprocal HIs is found in dense cilia arrays~\citep{Hickey2023}.
 Two other geometric features of eukaryotic microorganisms, namely the ratio of flagellar wave amplitude to wavelength and the body aspect ratio, also align with hydrodynamic predictions~\citep{Lisicki2024}.
 Finally, beyond hydrodynamic effects, various factors can shape cell morphology.
-In particular, biological constraints naturally impose a lower limit on body size, as essential organelles like the nucleus and chloroplasts require a minimum volume to function.
+In particular, biological constraints naturally impose a lower limit on body size, as essential organelles such as the nucleus and chloroplasts require a minimum volume to function.

-\backsection[Acknowledgements]{We thank Jun Zhang for helpful conversations.}
+\backsection[Acknowledgements]{We thank Jun Zhang and Yi Man for helpful conversations.}